Home / FAQs

 An Agricultural Impact Mitigation Agreement (AIMA) entered into between the Illinois Department of Agriculture contains detailed procedures to assure protection of top soil and all drainage tile systems.
 Click here to view the agreement.

 Will the landowner be paid for damages caused by the pipeline construction?

-The Agricultural Impact Mitigation Agreement and the Settlement Agreement provide for full reimbursement for growing crops, fertilizer and lime applications, temporary reduction in soil productivity, timber, and soil conservation practices (such as terraces, grassed waterways, and critical areas seeding).
-For croplands, the minimum damages payment is $8,932 per acre payable over nine years as set forth in paragraph 1 of the Settlement Agreement.
+The AIMA provides for full reimbursement for growing crops, fertilizer and lime applications, temporary reduction in soil productivity, timber, and soil conservation practices (such as terraces, grassed waterways, and critical areas seeding).
+In addition, for croplands, the Alliance will enter into agreements with individual landowners that provide for minimum damages payments.

 Damage payments are in addition to the payment a landowner is entitled to receive for granting the easement.

 How long will it take to build the pipeline?

 On a typical tract of land, pipeline construction should take from four to five months, subject to weather and other factors.
 This begins with the surveying and staking of the easement corridor, continues through the construction of the pipeline and concludes with the restoration of the entire construction area.